 After England crashed out of their Euro 2008 qualifying campaign in November, there was a deep need among England supporters to see the players put in their place.
 This was both a strategic priority (because spoiled, pampered players whose wives travel everywhere with them aren’t strong enough to win major tournaments) and a psychological need (because spoiled, pampered players who lose tournaments are an object of contempt).
 When Capello arrived with his disciplinarian reputation, and then again when he acted to drop superstars from the team and set some rules to govern the other players, he tapped into a collective need to see the players punished, whether to shape them up for subsequent competition or simply to strike a punitive blow for their previous underachievement.

 Capello’s role was a combination of both forms of discipline, and the speed with which the media and the fans began to see him through mafia imagery and icons from imperial Rome suggests how broadly and deeply that was felt.
-Capello would be the man who would hold no player in awe, who would insist on hard work and commitment; he would be the figure whom the players would have to fear.
+Capello would be the man who would hold no player in awe, who would insist on hard work and commitment; he would be the figure whom the players would have to fear (by wilson santiago).
 He would restore English values, in other words, to an England squad that no longer represented them.

 Not only in the tone, then, but also in the concrete imagery in which Capello has been welcomed to England, there’s a kind of embalmed hostility toward the players that will be difficult to erase.
 Yesterday’s 2-1 win over Switzerland in Capello’s first match in charge may begin the process.
 But we may not have a definite sign that England have forgiven their team until they look for a different way to approve of their manager.

 Brian Phillips makes the trains run on time at The Run of Play.